 Whether you’re practicing to make the A Team, looking to organize a neighborhood league, or searching for a fun way to stay active with your kids, a backyard basketball hoop is a great option.
 One of the most common types of at-home hoops are above-ground, portable hoops.
 These types of hoops are perfect for amateurs and professionals alike, coming in a variety of styles and sizes with an equally diverse set of features and attributes.

 If you’re on the fence and looking for the best portable basketball hoop, keep reading.
-We’re going to discuss our research on portable basketball hoops, identifying the features we like, as well as a few things that could be improved.
+We’re going to discuss our research on portable basketball hoops (even for your toddler, if you’re interested), identifying the features we like, as well as a few things that could be improved.
 Perhaps you’ll find that a portable basketball hoop isn’t the right fit for your needs… or maybe you’ll discover that it’s exactly what you’re looking for.
 Either way, it is our hope that by the end of this guide, you have all the information you need to make a confident and well-informed decision.

 Top Portable Basketball Hoops for the Money